SEVIS Introduction and Visa Application Overview

 The CIIS Certificate of Funding Form is used to show proof of support for your first year of study only, as required by the U.S. government.
 You must demonstrate sufficient funding to cover all study expenses including tuition, fees, books, travel, and other living expenses.
 Funding may come from your own personal account, a private sponsor's account, and/or scholarships/loans that have been approved.
 In addition to filling out the form, you will need to provide adequate verification of the funds.

-The estimated totals for tuition and living expenses for a year in the U.S. at CIIS for the 2016-2017 academic year are listed in the International Student Addendum.
+The estimated totals for tuition and living expenses for a year in the U.S. at CIIS for the 2018-2019 academic year are listed in the International Student Addendum.

 Verification documents include: